thisispriyajain/csen275-gardeningproject/docs/requirements/UserStories.md

 **So that** I can create a diverse garden

 **Acceptance Criteria:**
-- Multiple plant types are available (Flower, Vegetable, Tree, Grass, Herb)
+- Multiple plant types are available (9 types: Strawberry, Grapevine, Apple, Carrot, Tomato, Onion, Sunflower, Tulip, Rose)
 - Each plant has unique visual representation
 - Plants can be placed in any empty cell
 - Plant information is displayed on hover